 Nonprofits across the state of Texas continue to grapple with the short- and long-term impacts of the COVID-19 pandemic on this critical sector and to the communities it serves.
 While operational and financial impacts are pervasive and dramatic across the sector, these impacts vary dramatically by issue area/subsector, region, and a number of additional key factors.

-To better understand the latest needs and emerging trends, United Ways of Texas, OneStar Foundation, Center for Nonprofits and Philanthropy, and numerous regional partners are launching a statewide Texas Nonprofit Leaders COVID-19 Impact Survey.
+To better understand the latest needs and emerging trends, United Ways of Texas, OneStar Foundation, Center for Nonprofits and Philanthropy, and numerous regional partners launched the statewide Texas Nonprofit Leaders COVID-19 Impact Survey in fall 2020.
 Your responses will inform government officials, funders, media, and other decision makers to support and advocate for the Texas nonprofit sector and secure resources you need.

 Our initial report released in August 2020 highlights key themes from various surveys assessing the impact of COVID-19 on Texas nonprofits and offers opportunities for improvements to strengthen the nonprofit sector.
 The report includes data on the role of nonprofits in the state, a summary of survey findings, and specific ideas to take action for policymakers, funders, and the business sector.